 As a tenant, you need to keep the property in a 'reasonably clean' condition.
-We certainly won't be telling you how to live, but we do have an obligation to ensure the property complies with health and safety laws and regulations.
+This means a property manager won't be telling you how to live, but they do have an obligation to ensure the property complies with health and safety laws and regulations.
 The property doesn't have to be perfect, but staying on top of cleaning and maintenance will keep you in good stead with your property manager and make it much easier for you upon vacating as you have kept on top of things throughout the duration of your tenancy.